marymar/vue-harry-potter-quiz-workshop/workshop-steps/step3.md

 - https://www.theavocoder.com/complete-javascript/2018/12/18/primitive-data-types

 To load the questions we're going to provide the Quiz component with the `questions-url` props from where the questions can be loaded.
 We'll use this to fetch the data from there.
-This fetching magic will happen with the mounted() method of our Quiz component.
+The fetching magic will happen with the mounted() method of our Quiz component.
 The mounted() method is a lifecycle hook, which is called after the instance has been mounted.

 You can read more about Vue Mounted here:
 - https://vuejs.org/v2/api/#mounted